“Come here right now! How many times do I have to tell you! You have to wait in line.”

 Did you know that demands and commands trigger the lower reactive brain?

-Too many commands, demands and criticism releases high levels of cortisol and shuts down the opioids activity in the brain.
+Too many commands, demands and criticism releases high levels of cortisol and shuts down the activity of the opioid in the brain.

 “The stress hormone, cortisol, is public health enemy number one.
 Scientists have known for years that elevated cortisol levels: interfere with learning and memory, lower immune function and bone density, increase weight gain, blood pressure, cholesterol, heart disease…”